-Goupee’s first indoor season (2015) saw the Eagles set or broke eight school records and send a school record three student-athletes to the 2015 New England Division III Indoor Championship meet.
+Goupee’s second indoor season (2014-15) saw the Eagles set or broke eight school records and send a school record three student-athletes to the 2015 New England Division III Indoor Championship meet.
 The Eagles were led by Brooke Hoople, who placed 10th in the 200 meters with a school record time of 26.64, Kelly Kashian, who tied for 10th in the high jump with a leap of 4-11.00 and Kerianne Downing, who took ninth in the pentathlon with 2,769 points, which was nearly 100 points better than her school-record mark.
 This marked the first time in program history that the Eagles had three student-athletes finish in the top-10 at the championship meet.

-Since Coach Goupee join the track & field program back in 2012, the women’s indoor and outdoor squads have been named a USTFCCA Division III All-Academic team (2013, 2014, 2015, 2016).
+Since Coach Goupee join the track & field program back in 2012, the women’s indoor squads has been named a USTFCCA Division III All-Academic team (2013, 2014, 2015, 2016, 2017).
 To be eligible for the All-Academic a team must hold a 3.39 cumulative team GPA or higher.

 Off the course, Goupee was named a NAIA Academic All-American in 2001 and 2002.